 About this artwork

 For this monumental painting, Édouard Manet depicted Jesus Christ at the end of his life, beaten and awaiting crucifixion.
-He wears a crown of thorns that mocks him as “King of the Jews,” while the guards hand him a reed “scepter” and drape him in a purple cloak.
+The Roman soldiers force him to don a crown of thorns and proffer a reed “scepter” and purple cloak, all intended to ridicule him as “King of the Jews,” a title bestowed ironically by his tormenters.
 Manet, who painted very few religious subjects, transformed this sacred narrative into a gritty drama that marries realism with theatricality.
 Shown without a halo, Jesus glows against the dark background.
 Is he a holy being emanating divine light or a real man posing under a studio spotlight?
 The painting caused a scandal in its own time for precisely this ambiguity.

 -